tbee/podman-maven-plugin/README.md

 * Next "podman push" is called for each tag.

 Prior to tagging any existing tags are removed using "podman rmi", ignoring any errors.

+The registry entry is where the image is pushed to, additional registries for pull only can be added using "registries".
+If you want to pull from the registry, set "pullFromRegistry" to true.